liutiantian233/CPP-Project/Wrong book/README.md

 - as a binary operation it represents multiply
 - in a declaration it represents a pointer type
 - as a unary operation it represents dereference

+# designation on constructor ( = default)

+**True**

+- for the default constructor, use the synthesized constructor

+**False**

+- over-rides **all** user provided constructors to use only the synthesized constructor
+- sets the permissions of private data members to public